pedro-nunesm/Linear-Regression-Model-on-Eccomerce-Dataset/README.md

  - **Using the graphs, it is possible to see that the model behaved extremely satisfactorily, and made very accurate predictions based on data that it had not yet seen.**

 ### **3.3 - Measure Model Errors**
-I calculated some error metrics:
+To measure performance more quantitatively, I calculated the statistical errors of the model:
   - Mean Absolute Error: **7.23**
   - Mean Squared Error: **79.81**
   - Root Mean Squared Error: **8.93**